Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Introduction

 where $r$ is the angle coordinate on $S^1$.
 These $3$-forms define torsion-free $G_2$-structures when $\omega=\omega_{\CY}$ is taken to be a K\"ahler Ricci-flat metric, but for an arbitrary K\"ahler metric $\omega$ the forms $\varphi$ are closed but not coclosed.

-The study of flows of $G_2$ structures with partial integrability conditions imposed on ansatze of the form \eqref{eqn-varphi-flow-dim-2}, \eqref{eqn-varphi-flow-dim-3} can be found in e.g. \cite{FR20,FY18, KMT12,LSES22}.
+The study of flows of $G_2$ structures with partial integrability conditions imposed on ans\"{a}tze of the form \eqref{eqn-varphi-flow-dim-2}, \eqref{eqn-varphi-flow-dim-3} can be found in e.g. \cite{FR20,FY18, KMT12,LSES22}.
 Compared to these works, we work with K\"ahler structures, and our motivating question is whether the $G_2$-Laplacian flow on $M^7$ creates a flow of K\"ahler geometry on $X^{2n}$ which takes us in the limit to a K\"ahler Ricci-flat metric.
-This is similar in spirit to \cite{FPPZ21a,PPZ19}, where flows in sympletic/non-K\"ahler geometry become complex Monge-Amp\`ere flows in K\"ahler geometry for integrable initial data.
+This is similar in spirit to \cite{FPPZ21a,PPZ19}, where flows in symplectic/non-K\"ahler geometry become complex Monge--Amp\`ere flows in K\"ahler geometry for integrable initial data.

 We now make this discussion more precise, with the relevant definitions to be found in \S \ref{sect-G2-Structs}.
 Start the $G_2$-Laplacian flow